lisaolson/skedulo-uxe/README.md

 - Refactor code to be less repetitive
 - Implement Tailwind.CSS for easier responsive design
 - Implement web/front end framework components for the form, inputs, buttons
+- Use localStorage to display added employees to list of employees
 - Ensure every page is fully responsive on every screen size
 - Ensure every page is fully accessible
 - Move all users/test data into object and iterate through